nk737737/First-repository/README.md

 # First-repository
-"My first repository on GitHub"
+"My first repository on GitHub".
+I'm Nastya and I love volleyball, cats and tomatoes!